csiro-fair/marimba/docs/pipeline.md

 initial import.
 A typical process in this method might involve setting up a hierarchical directory structure, sorting files into specified subdirectories, applying validation or calibration techniques, and executing file-specific tasks such as image format conversion, video transcoding, thumbnail creation, and sensor data integration.
 It could also involve compiling data visualizations or generating derived data products.
-Following the completion of the `_process` method, the data should be prepared and ready for the final packaging stage.
+Following the execution of the `_process` method, the data should be prepared and ready for the final packaging stage.